mhadam/snowplow.wiki-fork/setup-guide/common/Hosted-assets.md

     s3://snowplow-hosted-assets/4-storage/redshift-storage/jsonpaths

-If you are running StorageLoader, these files will automatically be used for loading corresponding JSONs into Redshift.
+If you are running RDB Loader, these files will automatically be used for loading corresponding JSONs into Redshift.

 ### 4.3 Elasticsearch Loader resources